BenCaunt/CTRL-ALT-FTC/the-pid-controller/practical-improvements-to-pid.md

 ```

 The code above effective sets hard limits on how big our integral sum can arrive at.
 For FTC motor control I recommend making it so that your integralSumLimit \* Ki  is around \~0.25.
-This is definitely up to preference and will need to be played around with a bit but it is enough to where it actually makes a difference in most systems but not too much that the system can become unstable.&#x20;
+This is definitely up to preference and will need to be played around with a bit but it is enough to where it actually makes a difference in most systems but not too much that the system can become unstable.

-Another thing that is good practice to do for many systems is to reset our integral sum whenever the reference changes. &#x20;
+Another thing that is good practice to do for many systems is to reset our integral sum whenever the reference changes.

 {% hint style="warning" %}
 Integral reset is a technique that needs to be evaluated on a system-by-system basis.
-It will inherently play better with some systems than others. &#x20;
+It will inherently play better with some systems than others.
 {% endhint %}

 Here is how to implement the integral reset in software: